redwindmill/food/side_choc_chip_cookies.md

 - (optional) 1/3 cups whole milk

-Mix all dry ingredients until blended. mix in wet ingredients until semi blended, mix in chips slowly cook at 350F for 10.5 min, roll into a ball about the size of a tbsp
+Mix all dry ingredients until blended. mix in wet ingredients until semi blended, mix in chips slowly cook at 350F for 13 min, roll into a ball about the size of an icecream scoop